 Saving energy, also known as energy conservation, is about changing our daily habits and ways that results in the use of less energy.
-Whereas, “energy efficiency” is the use of technology and appliances that require less energy to perform the same function.
+Whereas, energy efficiency means the use of technology and appliances that require much less electrical energy to perform the same function.

 When it comes to the energy efficiency of our homes, we are all looking at ways that we can make things less expensive and one of the easiest way to save money is to conserve energy.
 Energy is much more than just numbers on a utility bill, it’s the foundation of everything we do and there’s always a good reason to cut our energy consumption.
 It’s good for the environment and it saves you money.
 There are many things we can do to use less energy by using it wisely.

 Soaring summer temperatures, severe storms and intense droughts are powerful evidence of the effects of climate change, so the pressure is on to curb our greenhouse gas emissions.